vimeo/VIMNetworking/README.md

 ## Initialization

 On app launch, configure `VIMSession` with your client key, secret, and scope strings.
+And once initialization is complete, authenticate if necessary.

 ```Objective-C